Sufficafish/digital-garden/posts/Session Notes/Session 31 - Pidlwick's Return.md

 Session Date: 8/24/2025
 ---
 - [[Mercurie Slypher|Mercurie]] summons her dog, which she can use like a drone, to explore more of the temple before we long rest.
 - The dog does still trigger fireball strikes from the statue but is immune to fire.
-In a destroyed room some aparitions begin to appear:
+In a destroyed room some apparitions begin to appear:
     - Apparitions:
         - AC: <=13
         - Attacks: Slam (force) >= +3
         - Resistances: Fire, maybe Physical
 - In another room the dog finds three amber sarcophagi similar to the ones we've seen, with one shattered.
 There are four one-eyed monsters that remain motionless but begin peering into [[Mercurie Slypher|Mercurie]]'s mind.
 She resists and the dog leaves.
 - After some further exploring the dog returns to the apparition room and is killed.
 We attempt to long rest in [[Emil Toranescu|Emil]]'s room and are successful.
-- [[H of H]] unsucessfully casts dispel magic on the darkness cloud around the statue before remembering she can cast silence for free.
+- [[H of H]] unsuccessfully casts dispel magic on the darkness cloud around the statue before remembering she can cast silence for free.
 This works and we can cross the room safely.
 - [[Dain Lightbringer|Dain]] tanks some poltergeist damage and finds a scroll of Wall of Fire.
-In another room we find one of the people that fled our first combat in the temple resting off his wounds. [[Dain Lightbringer|Dain]] squeezes his name out of him, "Hyelk".
+In another room we find one of the people that fled our first combat in the temple resting off his wounds. [[Dain Lightbringer|Dain]] squeezes his name out of him, "[[Hyelk]]".
 He knows little of the temple and temporarily joins us as a member of the party.
 - At the base of the main statue is a secret door going upward.
 We ascend and use the amulet to cast sunlight into the orb of darkness at the top.
 At the top is an old wizard who [[Dain Lightbringer|Dain]] swiftly restrains and gags. [[H of H]] detects his thoughts and we ask the following:
-    - What is your allegience to [[Strahd von Zarovich|Strahd]]
+    - What is your allegiance to [[Strahd von Zarovich|Strahd]]
         - Neutral/opposed
     - Where is the sword of sunlight?
         - Vault?